 Differences in Medicaid spending, state by state

-Rita Schwenk, 71, holds up medication which she receives under the new Medicare prescription drug benefit program January 18, 2006 in Portland, Maine.
+Rita Schwenk, 71, holds up medication which she receives under a Medicare prescription drug benefit program.

 Steve Chiotakis: A study out today in the journal Health Affairs gives a side-by-side comparison of how states spend money on Medicaid the government health insurance program for the poor.